okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/maps/index.md

 ### JSVG Format

 By using Synoptic Panel Pro's [My Storage](../../features/maps-location/my-storage.md) feature, you may notice that the maps are stored on our servers in a custom format called JSVG (JSON SVG).
-This format is a JSON representation of the SVG file, which incapsulate the original SVG file and includes the data binding configuration for each area.
+This format is a JSON representation of the SVG file, which encapsulate the original SVG file and includes the data binding configuration for each area.

 > The JSVG format is used internally by Synoptic Panel Pro.
 It is not intended to be edited manually, but it can be exported and imported for backup or sharing purposes.